Credit Card Charges

 The first question that Jamie has for you is to confirm your credit card number and then the three digits on the back.
 You read them to her and she says “That’s correct.”
 She also informs you that your money will be refunded in five business days.
 Little do you know that the caller is not working for the credit card company but is just a scammer who uses high confidence and official verbiage to victimize people all day.

 The money won’t be refunded and you will be faced with several new charges.
-Scammers can get the names and the phone numbers from social media or subscribers lists that are sold to third parties.
+Scammers can get the names and phone numbers from social media or subscribers lists that are sold to third parties.
 All they need is the credit card number and the three security digits on the back that really grant him access to everything.
-If there is room for more fraud, the crook will ask more personal information over the phone, which could also lead to identity theft.
+If there is room for more fraud, the crook will ask for more personal information over the phone, which could also lead to identity theft.

 Why Is Your Caller ID Showing the Name of the Bank?

 The question is, however, why does the call display on your phone show the name of the credit card company, the bank or even the local Police in some cases?
 The scammers do not work for them, don’t worry.
-They use a trick called Caller ID Spoofing, fraudulent operation that we’ve been warning you about in the past.
+They use a trick called Caller ID Spoofing, a fraudulent operation that we’ve been warning you about in the past.
 If you don’t know what it is, let’s take a look.

 Watch the video below to see how the Caller ID Spoofing works:

 Sometimes, if the criminals have the full number of the credit card but lack the 3 digits on the back, they get the victim’s trust by reading the last four numbers on the card from the beginning of the call.
-Beware of these calls and avoid getting your credit card maxed out and your identity stolen.
+Beware of these calls and avoid getting your credit card maxed out and your identity is stolen.

 Credit Card Charges Call: How to Avoid